 Victor Cheng’s book continues to receive rave reviews from our alumni clients.
 To be blunt, if you’re looking to pursue a career with a top consulting firm and you don’t consult this guide, you’re putting yourself at a significant competitive disadvantage!

-Investment Banking: Valuation, Leveraged Buyouts, and Mergers & Acquisitions by Joshua Rosenbaum and Joshua Pearl
+Investment Banking: Valuation Models + Online Course, 3rd Edition by Joshua Rosenbaum and Joshua Pearl

-Investment Banks, Hedge Funds, and Private Equity, Second Edition by David Stowell
+Investment Banks, Hedge Funds, and Private Equity, Third Edition by David Stowell

-At 672 pages, this book is not light reading for a plane ride.
+At 732 pages, this book is certainly not light reading.
 It does, however, contain timely and relevant information for ambitious students considering careers in investment banking, hedge funds and private equity.
 We particularly like the cases that are wrapped into the chapters and how the author so actively encourages the reader to think about how they may have done things differently.